bigpresh/Pod-Readme/README.md

 - Major rewrite, using modern Perl v5.10.1.
 - This module is no longer a subclass of a POD parsing module.
 Instead, it is a simple POD filter.
-- The "=for readme include" directive is no longer supported.

 ## New Features